top of page

 2020: COVID-19

-Spring Convention becomes the first event in Connecticut shut down due to COVID-19 lockdowns.
+Spring Convention in March became the first student event in Connecticut shut down due to COVID-19 lockdowns.
 “Adventures in Leadership” was canceled and the association moved online.
-Due to COVID restrictions, the President's Luncheon became the President's Symposium and is our first virtual function.
+Due to COVID restrictions, the President's Luncheon became the President's Symposium and the first virtual function hosted by the association.

-Virtual meetings and events, including a virtual Convention, Adventures in Leadership and President’s Symposium.
-The Executive Board is reorganized before Convention to include District Schools and appointed staff positions.
-In November the Central District was broken into the Northern and Southern Districts so that all districts had the same number of schools in them.
+Reacting to continued COVID-19 restrictions, CASC moves to a full virtual program with virtual meetings, virtual Convention, virtual Adventures in Leadership and virtual President’s Symposium.
+The Executive Board is reorganized to include District Schools and appointed staff positions.
+In November the districts were realigned so that they covered the same number of schools in each district.
+As part of this realignment the Central District was broken into a Northern and Southern District.

-Live Board meetings return.
-A new crest and color scheme for CASC was introduced.
-CASC celebrates 70 years of leadership in Connecticut with its second virtual Convention in a row.
-In May “Adventures in Leadership” became the first live event hosted by CASC since the beginning of COVID19.
-In September CASC began the process of writing a new Constitution and Bylaws.
+In-Person Board meetings return.
+CASC celebrates 70 years of leadership in Connecticut, to commemorate this milestone, CASC holds a year long competition to adopt a new crest and color scheme which was unveiled at its virtual Convention.
+In May “Adventures in Leadership” became the first live event hosted by CASC since the beginning of COVID-19.
+In September, CASC began the process of writing a new Constitution and Bylaws. ctstuco.com goes live at the end of the year

 2023: CASC Closes 70th Anniversary

-In cooperation with the Non partisan staff of the Connecticut General Assembly CASC hosts its first “Mock Legislative Day.”
+In cooperation with the Non partisan staff of the Connecticut General Assembly CASC hosts its first “Mock Legislative Session Day.”
 CASC also closes out its 70th year anniversary with the first live Convention since 2019.
-Constitution and Bylaws are adopted at the Convention formalizing the structure of the association and introducing the associations general assembly as well as state wide committees.
+The new Constitution and Bylaws are adopted at the Convention formalizing the structure of the association and introducing new elements to the association, including the general assembly and state wide staff committees.

 CASC has come a long way since 1952 and we continue to grow each year.